foqueiroz/arcdocs.github.io/book/software/libraries/glfw.md

-## The glfw module on the HPC
+## The GLFW module on the HPC

-The glfw module can be loaded into your environment with the following command:
+The GLFW module can be loaded into your environment with the following command:

 ```bash
 $ module add glfw
 ```

-The glfw module is available on ARC3 and ARC4:
+The GLFW module is available on ARC3:

 ```{list-table}
 :header-rows: 1